jessepav/lacygoill-wiki-backup/fzf.md

    - index is only allowed at the end of the list
    - index is implicitly appended to the list when not specified
    - Default is length (or equivalently length,index)
-   - If end is found in the list, fzf will scan each line backwards
+   - If end is found in the list, fzf will scan each line backward

 ##
 ## Interface